Dufferin Hi-Land Bruce Trail Club Background

 The Dufferin Hi-Land Bruce Trail Club is one of nine member clubs that make up the Bruce Trail Conservancy.

-The Bruce Trail is a continuous hiking trail that runs for over 800 km from Queenston, near Niagara Falls, to Tobermory, at the tip of the Bruce Peninsula.
+Imagine a continuous hiking trail that runs for over 800 km from Queenston, near Niagara Falls to Tobermory, at the tip of the Bruce Peninsula!
 For the most part the Trail follows the Niagara Escarpment, a natural geological feature formed 400 million years ago and modfied during the last Ice Age.
 The Niagara Escarpment is a World Biosphere Reserve

 potential for loop hikes.